PowerPoint Lists: Bullets and Numbering Guide

 Adjusting List Appearance

-You can also tweak how bullets or numbers look — size, color, and spacing.
-This helps your lists match the design of your slide.
+You can also tweak how bullets or numbers look — size, color, and spacing — to match your slide design.

 To change size and color: